 Children with myelomeningocele need to learn mobility skills, and often require the aid of crutches, braces, or wheelchairs.
 It is important that all members of the school team and the parents understand the child’s physical capabilities and limitations.

-As Juan José’s story at the beginning of this fact sheet illustrates, families and teachers can play a key role in promoting the personal growth and independence of children with spina bifida.
+Families and teachers can play a key role in promoting the personal growth and independence of children with spina bifida.
 The foundations of that independence are laid a step at a time.

 (Center for Parent Information and Resources, 2015)